 The “Land of Opportunity” Can Be Harsh and Unforgiving

-The reality of most of the instances were that these were down and out people (one small time buyer was even dying of stomach cancer) and rehab needed to be the primary focus over incarceration and a ridiculous ordeal.
+Most of these police encounters involved down and out people.
+One small time buyer was even dying of stomach cancer.
+Rehab needed to be the primary focus over incarceration and a ridiculous ordeal.
 Booking people over small drug crimes wastes resources, brands people with criminal records and creates a vicious cycle making it more challenging to integrate the incarcerated back into the work force.
 The USA has slipped in its worldwide ranking of its citizens ability to obtain upward social mobility.
 Just watching an episode of Cops shows a glimpse into why the “land of opportunity” can be a very unforgiving and judgmental place.

 Some Countries in Western Europe Offer More Individual Freedom

 European laws differ from country to country, but as previous residents of Amsterdam it seems ludicrous to incarcerate over a small amount of marijuana.
 In Germany, if you’re caught with a small amount of weed, your name might be recorded in the system, but you won’t go to jail over it (similar to what the state of Massachusetts has done).
 Fair enough, and we’re sure Justin Bieber would have preferred to be busted with his pot under German or Massachusetts laws rather than totalitarian Florida law.